cherkaos/CRISPRScreenProcessing/README.md

 ```
 # Running the function for the identification of sgRNAs in TGFß screens

 Pre-step.
 Manual identification of positive control organoid clones with high read counts for sgRNAs targeting known positive regulators.
 In the TGFß screens, the positive regulators were APC, AXIN, TGFBR1/2.
 An example of such file provided [here](https://github.com/cherkaos/CRISPRScreenProcessing/blob/master/tests/testthat/APK-1-and-2-final.txt).
+Download the file locally as a txt file (comma-separated).

 ```
 # Running CRISPRScreenProcessing

    inputfile="APK-1-and-2-final.txt"
    controlStart="sample35"
    controlEnd="sample19-II"